We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Researchers are still investigating the exact cause of this gluten intolerance, and a

-The 2015 study suggests that if the symptoms are caused by reactions to proteins such as amylase-trypsin inhibitor, the name of this condition could be changed to nonceliac wheat sensitivity.
+The 2015 study suggests that if the symptoms are due to reactions to proteins such as amylase-trypsin inhibitor, the name of this condition could be changed to nonceliac wheat sensitivity.

 The researchers also noted that levels of circulating fatty acid-binding protein 2 also increased when study participants consumed gluten and decreased when they stopped.
 This protein is a biomarker that indicates damage to the intestinal lining.